Return to list

 This issue headlined the trial of the 35 remaining accused SWAPO members facing a death sentence under South Africa’s Terrorism Act.
 Its editorial contrasted the courage of guerrilla fighters who had infiltrated Rhodesia's Wankie valley with British businessmen profiting from apartheid.
-The newspaper reported on protests outside the headquarters of British companies investing in South Africa and warned of Conservative Leader Sir Alex Douglas-Home’s pledge that a future Tory Government would resume arms sales to South Africa.
+The newspaper reported on protests outside the headquarters of British companies investing in South Africa and on Sir Alex Douglas-Home’s pledge that a future Tory Government would resume arms sales.
 In a special feature on African trade unions, it exposed the decision by the Trade Union Council of South Africa (TUCSA) to exclude its few remaining African affiliates from membership.

 |Copyright:||AAM Archives Committee|